 Speaking of improvements, here are what we can expect to see in the new GoPro Hero 11.

-Body Design
+Body Design [new leaked pic]

-Design-wise, GoPro has been pretty consistent over the years.
-If you look at the body design of Hero 5, 6, 7 & 8 you won’t see much change apart from the logo colors and location.
-It remained pretty similar for 4 years.
+If you look at the body design of Hero 5, 6, 7 & 8, you won’t see much change apart from the logo colors and location.

 With Hero 9, GoPro introduced the font color screen that remained the same on the next iteration i-e Hero 10.

-Keeping this design consistency in mind, one can expect that the GoPro Hero 11 body design and shape would be pretty much the same as its predecessor the Hero 10.
+Keeping this design consistency in mind, one can expect that the GoPro Hero 11 body design and shape would be pretty much the same as its predecessor, the Hero 10.

 Camera Improvement